 Expertise: Labour Economics, Poverty, Income Distribution, Inclusive Growth, Minimum Wages

 Haroon has his PhD in Economics through Stellenbosch University in South Africa.
 He studied at the Massachusetts Institute of Technology and was a Cornell University research fellow.
 He holds the highly prestigious National Research Chair under the theme of Economic Growth, Poverty and Inequality: Exploring the Interactions for South Africa.
 In October 2020, he was elected as a Fellow of the UCT College of Fellows.
 The fellowship is awarded in recognition of original, distinguished academic work that merits special recognition.
 In 2018, he was appointed by UCT Vice-Chancellor Prof. Phakeng as the university’s “SDG academic focal point” to help guide UCT’s strategic approach to engagement with the UN’s Sustainable Development Goals.
 His commitments at UCT include lecturing Advanced Labour Economics (Hons), and supervision to Honours, Masters and Phd students.

-He consults with international organizations such as the ILO, the UNDP, the World Bank, Ratings Agencies and emerging market fund managers.
-He sits on the Advisory Board of the UNDP’s 2019 Human Development Report, was a member of the World Bank’s Advisory Board of the Commission on Global Poverty as well as a member of the World Bank Group’s Program Committee of the 2017 International Economic Association (IEA) World Congress.
+Haroon consults with international organizations such as the ILO, the UNDP, the World Bank, Ratings Agencies and emerging market fund managers.
+He sits on the Advisory Board of the UNDP’s 2019 Human Development Report, was a member of the World Bank’s Advisory Board of the Commission on Global Poverty, as well as a member of the Program Committee of the 2017 International Economic Association (IEA) World Congress.
 He is a member on the Advisory Committee of the joint United Nations and World Bank Policy Study on the role of Development in the Prevention of Violent Conflict.
 He is also a member of the UN/WHO’s High Level Commission on Health Employment and Economic Growth.
 Haroon previously served as a member of the UN Commission on Legal Empowerment of the Poor (LEP), and was Head of Research for the UN’s High-Level Panel on the Post-2015 Development Agenda.

 Haroon has undertaken extensive work for several South African government departments – most notably the South African Department of Labour, the Presidency and the National Treasury.
 Haroon was appointed as an Advisor on the South African Parliament’s High Level Panel on Acceleration of Change and Transformation.
-He was an economic advisor to two past Ministers of Finance, and previous Presidents Thabo Mbeki and Kgalema Motlanthe, formally serving on the Presidential Economic Advisory Panel.
+He served as an economic advisor to two past Ministers of Finance including Min.
+Pravin Gordhan, and previous Presidents Thabo Mbeki and Kgalema Motlanthe, formally serving on the Presidential Economic Advisory Panel.

 Latest Research & Publications: